fatihazir/Minimum-Spanning-Tree-Kruskal-Algorithm/README.md

 3 5 23

-(First line represents amount of vertex and edge.)
+(First line represents amount of vertex and edge.
+Other lines represents 'from', 'to', 'weight')